How to Sell

 For MTGO sales, please visit the Magic Online FAQ.

-For paper cards, you are provided a shipping allowance which includes enough money for first class mail, and optionally tracking, insurance and/or priority mail if the buyer has selected these options.
+For paper cards, you are provided a shipping allowance which includes enough money for First Class Parcel rate which includes free tracking, insurance and/or priority mail if the buyer has selected these options.
 Review shipping allowance price chart.
 Note that the offer of insurance and priority is up to you as a seller.
 If you choose not to offer postal insurance on an order, you are taking responsibiltiy for loss in shipping, so we encourage you to offer this option, at least for higher value orders.
 Set your seller options.
 We have also prepared some tips on how to safely and economically pack an order based on our many years of selling experience.

 When will I be paid?